Thursday's gossip column

-Transfer rumours: Calvert-Lewin, Watkins, Vlahovic, Lang, Haaland, Winks, Umtiti
+Transfer rumours: Calvert-Lewin, Pogba, Watkins, Vlahovic, Lang, Haaland, Umtiti

 Last updated on .From the section Gossip